Mission & Values

 Founded in 2012, Hedgepig Ensemble Theatre reimagines the classics, creating a legacy of storytelling with gender equity at its core.
 By investing in the growth of our artists, we nurture an inclusive and collaborative community that creates artistically excellent work.

-Our cornerstone program in this effort is Expand the Canon – a call to action for theatres to embrace and produce plays by women and non-binary writers as classics.
+Our core work is Expand the Canon – a call to action for theatres to embrace and produce plays by women and non-binary writers as classics.
 We believe gender equity must be threaded throughout our work – on stage, back stage, and, of course, in whose stories we tell.
 You can hear more about the origin of the project and its aims in our podcast.

 Why is this company called Hedgepig?